 Kansas Sen. Pat Roberts on his home turf

-Perhaps the most awesome Freudian slip that I've seen so far during the 2014 campaign comes from the campaign manager for Kansas Senator Pat Roberts who used
+Perhaps the most awesome Freudian slip that I've seen so far during the 2014 campaign comes from the campaign manager for Kansas Senator Pat Roberts who used these words

 to describe his boss's decision to return to Virginia after winning his primary battle: